SunsetFi/simply-openapi/packages/controllers/docs/dev/adding-authentication.md

 The OpenAPI specification provides the `security` top level property, which specifies default security settings for all methods that do not themselves specify a security property.

-This property is obeyed by the library, so setting it in your specification will appropriately gate all methods behind it, exception methods that override it.
+This property is obeyed by the library, so setting it in your specification will appropriately gate all methods behind it, excepting methods that override it.

 To pass in this property, use the `addendOpenAPIFromControllers` method to generate the final OpenAPI schema given your starting fragment.